codemis/fat_free_wunderlist/README.md

 # Features

+Here are some of the features in this release:

 * Important Tasks - Tasks marked due as "As Soon As Possible" or "Today" will be flagged as important in your Wunderlist inbox/list.
 * Post to a List - Just supply the list in the initializer file, and all tasks will be added to that list.
 * Flags Assets -  If the task involves an account, contact, opportunity, etc,  then the asset name and type is added to the Wunderlist inbox/list.

 ## Limitations